 HOW DOES A SOAKAWAY WORK?

-The principle of a septic tank soakaway is to disperse septic effluent (sewage without a high concentration of solids) (see The Operation of a Septic Tank), into the sub soil at the site.
+The principle of a septic tank soakaway is to disperse septic effluent (sewage without a high concentration of solids), into the sub soil at the site.

 - The porosity of the sub soil material.

 - The size of the property and the number of residents it is serving.